Environment

 Description of the processes to identify and assess material pollution-related impacts, risks and opportunities ESRS 2 IRO-1

-Norðurál has implemented integrated, certified processes for identifying and assessing environmental impacts, risks and opportunities related to pollution and other sustainability aspects.
+Norðurál has implemented integrated, certified processes for identifying and assessing environmental impacts, risks and opportunities related to emissions and other sustainability aspects.
 The processes are part of the ISO 14001 certified environmental management system and integrated with the company’s overall management.

 Environmental factor analysis

-- Norðurál conducts a systematic environmental aspect analysis where all aspects of the operation are assessed based on the scope, severity and likelihood of negative impacts.
+• Norðurál conducts a systematic environmental aspect analysis where all aspects of the operation are assessed based on the scope, severity and likelihood of negative impacts.

-- The environmental aspects that are considered risky or involve significant challenges are defined as significant environmental aspects and are subject to annual review and prioritization of actions.
+• The environmental aspects that are considered risky or involve significant challenges are defined as significant environmental aspects and are subject to annual review and prioritization of actions.

-- Other aspects are reassessed at least every three years.
+• Other aspects are reassessed at least every three years.

 Consultation and participation of employees

-- The process is based on consultation and multidisciplinary assessment within the company and includes the involvement of experts, managers and employees in operations and production.
+• The process is based on consultation and multidisciplinary assessment within the company and includes the involvement of experts, managers and employees in operations and production.

-- This ensures that insight into daily operations is utilized for risk assessment and the identification of improvement opportunities.
+• This ensures that insight into daily operations is utilized for risk assessment and the identification of improvement opportunities.

 Feedback system and notification of environmental incidents

-- Norðurál operates a feedback system where employees can record deviations, incidents or improvement opportunities related to pollution or other environmental risks.
+• Norðurál operates a feedback system where employees can record deviations, incidents or improvement opportunities related to pollution or other environmental risks.

-- The feedback is analyzed and the appropriate improvement process is subsequently initiated.
+• The feedback is analyzed and the appropriate improvement process is subsequently initiated.

-- Field inspections, environmental reviews and regular monitoring of emissions and environmental aspects are part of the daily work of experts and managers.
+• Field inspections, environmental reviews and regular monitoring of emissions and environmental aspects are part of the daily work of experts and managers.

 Objectives and improvements

-- Results from environmental factor analysis and recommendations are used to formulate measurable goals, improvement projects, and manage the prioritization of actions.
+• Results from environmental factor analysis and recommendations are used to formulate measurable goals, improvement projects, and manage the prioritization of actions.

 Actions and resources related to pollution at Grundartangi E2-2

-Norðurál actively participates in environmental monitoring of the industrial area at Grundartangi, which has been carried out continuously for over a quarter of a century.
-The area has been referred to as one of the best studied in Iceland in terms of the environmental impact of industrial activities.
-Environmental monitoring is an important part of the company’s environmental management and supports Norðurál’s goal of ensuring that the company’s operations are in harmony with the local environment and society.
+Norðurál actively participates in environmental monitoring of the industrial area at Grundartangi, which has been conducted continuously for over a quarter of a century.
+With regular and long-term data collection, the area is one of the most studied in Iceland when it comes to assessing the environmental impact of industrial activities.

 Internal monitoring